syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 SfDataGrid allows you to select the row/rows by setting the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property.
 You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect or none based on your requirements.
 Information about the row/rows selected can be tracked using [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectedItem.html) and [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectedItems.html) properties.

-You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanged_EV.html) events of the SfDataGrid.
+You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanged_EV.html) events.

-## Loading SfDataGrid with specified Height and Width
+## Loading SfDataGrid with specified height and width

 SfDataGrid can be loaded with specific height and width by specifying the height and width of the `SfDataGrid.Frame` property.

-The below code illustrates how to load SfDataGrid with specific height and width.
+To load SfDataGrid with specific height and width, follow the code example:

 {% highlight c# %}
 public override void ViewDidLayoutSubviews()